 - Sports drinks containing 4-8% carbohydrate can improve performance during exercise over one hour.

 - When you are thirsty, you’re probably already dehydrated about 1% of body weight.

 - When fully hydrated, urine color should be clear or pale yellow

 - Caffeine and alcohol both act as diuretics and increase your water loss.

-- Drink the equivalent amount of water or hydrating beverage when you drink an alcoholic or caffeinated beverage.
+- Drink equivalent amounts of water with and alcohol or caffeinated beverage.

 - Monitor your urine color, volume, and frequency.